AdobeDocs/journey-optimizer.sv-SE/help/using/orchestrated/activities/channels.md

 >[!CONTEXTUALHELP]
 >id="ajo_orchestration_push_ios"
 >title="Push iOS activity"
->abstract="The Push iOS activity let you send iOS Push notifications as part of your orchestrated campaign.
-It enables the delivery of both one-time and recurring orchestrated campaigns, automating the sending iOS Push notifications to a predefined target within the same workflow.
+>abstract="The Push iOS activity let you send iOS Push notifications as part of your Orchestrated campaign.
+It enables the delivery of both one-time and recurring Orchestrated campaigns, automating the sending iOS Push notifications to a predefined target within the same workflow.
 You can combine channel activities into the campaign canvas to create cross-channel campaigns that can trigger actions based on customer behavior and data."

 >[!CONTEXTUALHELP]
 >id="ajo_orchestration_push_android"
 >title="Push Android activity"
->abstract="The Push Android activity ket you send Android Push notifications as part of your orchestrated campaign.
-It enables the delivery of both one-time and recurring messages, automating the sending Android Push notifications to a predefined target within the same orchestrated campaign.
-You can combine channel activities into the orchestrated campaign canvas to create cross-channel campaigns that can trigger actions based on customer behavior and data."
+>abstract="The Push Android activity ket you send Android Push notifications as part of your Orchestrated campaign.
+It enables the delivery of both one-time and recurring messages, automating the sending Android Push notifications to a predefined target within the same Orchestrated campaign.
+You can combine channel activities into the Orchestrated campaign canvas to create cross-channel campaigns that can trigger actions based on customer behavior and data."

 -->

 >[!CONTEXTUALHELP]
 >id="ajo_orchestration_directmail"
 >title="Aktivitet för direktreklam"
->abstract="Med aktiviteten Direktutskick blir det lättare att skicka direktreklam inom ramen för den orkestrerade kampanjen, både för enstaka och återkommande meddelanden.
+>abstract="Aktiviteten Direktutskick underlättar direktutskick inom din samordnade kampanj, både för enstaka och återkommande meddelanden.
 Den automatiserar processen för att generera extraheringsfilen som krävs av direktreklamleverantörer.
-Ni kan kombinera kanalaktiviteter i den samordnade kampanjarbetsytan för att skapa flerkanalskampanjer som kan utlösa åtgärder baserat på kundbeteende och data."
+Ni kan kombinera kanalaktiviteter i den orkestrerade kampanjarbetsytan för att skapa flerkanalskampanjer som kan utlösa åtgärder baserat på kundbeteende och data."

 +++ Innehållsförteckning